ampproject/amphtml/docs/include_features.md

 **Todo:** Add proper link to reference doc.

-Include the Instagrame shortcode found in the Instagram photo URL.
+Include the Instagram shortcode found in the Instagram photo URL.
 For example, in `https://instagram.com/p/fBwFP`, `fBwFP` is the shortcode.
 Also, Instagram uses a fixed aspect ratio for responsive layouts,